unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 If you want, you can see our sample project [here](https://github.com/unoplatform/uno.resizetizer/blob/main/samples/NewTemplate/Resizetizer.Extensions.Sample.Base/base.props#L16-L18) where this step is configured.

+> [!TIP]
+> If the icon doesn't look good you can use the `ForegroundScale` property, it will re-scale the `Foreground` image for all platforms.
+If you want to re-scale for a specific platform you can use the specific property for that platform, you can see those [here](xref:Overview.Uno.Resizetizer.Properties).

 # [**Shared Project Based Solution**](#tab/sharedproject)

 * Create an `Icons` folder inside the Shared project, and add the files related to the app icon there.